tech-med/medlearnity.com/src/content/wpPages/services/admissions/medical-school-admissions/index.md

 ---
 title: 'Medical School Admissions Consulting'
 pubDate: 2020-05-21
 description: 'Our medical school admissions package is comprehensive.
-We provide invaluable guidance on everything you need to know, from your application and personal s'
+We provide invaluable guidance on everything you need to know, from your application and personal s.'
 ---

 ## Our medical school admissions package is comprehensive.
 We provide invaluable guidance on everything you need to know, from your application and personal statement to interviewing.